 19 years later, my world fell in.
 I was working in Boston selling printing and was engaged to be married when, in the period of 2 weeks, I lost my future wife and my job.
 I was devastated and decided after bouncing around doing gigs for the summer that I’d move to LA and pursue the song writing thing.

-When I moved SoCal I had gotten in touch with a friend of mine, Dickie Gertz.
-He was the food and beverage manager at a hotel in Long Beach and got me a gig playing happy hour music in exchange for a free room.
+When I moved SoCal I had gotten in touch with a friend of mine who was the food and beverage manager at a hotel in Long Beach and he got me a gig playing happy hour music in exchange for a free room.
 It was an interesting time.
 There was a guy working at the hotel that had gone to Bible College and was discipling people about the truths of the Bible.
 I got in a conversation with him one morning and told him I thought it was about time I read the Bible.
 He gave me a New Testament and I began reading the Gospels.

 I was into Luke before I realized that the Gospels were the same story told by different people.
 I had never known that.
 I had never known that Jesus was a Jew and that all of the Apostles were Jews, that the Bible was primarily written by Jews.
 Right around the same time I met Tom Carmody.
 He was attending Tetelestai Christian Fellowship and asked me if I was interested in going to church with him and I started going.
 Hal Lindsey was preaching there at the time.
-Hal wrote “The Late Great Planet Earth” which was, according to the New York Times, the most read book of the 80’s.
-It is a book focused on end times and Bible prophesy.
 He was teaching the Bible verse by verse.

 He taught about a personal God and a personal relationship with Jesus.
-That Jesus wanted to be our friend and He wanted us to know Him and spend time with Him.
+That Jesus wants us to know Him and spend time with Him.
 That He created us for fellowship, to hang out with us.
-I learned that we were born into sin as a result of the fall of Adam and Eve and that Jesus died so that we might be saved from sin to be in His presence.
-That we are eternal and there were only two places in which we could end up.
+I learned that we were born into sin as a result of the fall of Adam and that Jesus died and paid the penalty due us so that we might be saved from sin to be in His presence.
+That we are eternal and there were only two places in which we could end up after leaving the world.
 With Christ or apart from Christ.

 One Sunday he held up the Bible and proclaimed that there was nothing in it that was not the truth.
 That statement spoke to my heart.
 I have since learned in studying and reading and being taught about the Bible that the whole Bible points to Jesus.
 I accepted Christ as my Lord and Savior and committed my life to His purpose and glory.

 It’s all about Jesus.
 If you read the Gospels and do nothing but observe His life, He did nothing but serve and sacrifice.
 He preached the “Good News” which is the gospel.
-Paul reiterates the gospel in 1 Cor 15:3-4 ‘For I delivered to you first of all that which I also received: that Christ died for our sins according to the Scriptures, and that He was buried, and that He rose again the third day according to the Scriptures, (NKJ) “According to the Scriptures” is a key phrase here.
-There are 306 prophecies in the Bible of the coming messiah that Jesus fulfilled in His life.
+There are 306 prophecies in the Old Testament of the coming messiah that Jesus fulfilled in His life.
 This is an indisputable fact.
 The odds of this happening by chance are in the quazillions to one.
 In fact, if you are truly looking for God and ask Him to reveal himself to you as you read the Gospels, He will.
-This is a fact.
+This is also a fact.
 You could consider it a challenge.
 One that you will be blessed by.
 The question is, are we willing to know the real God or content to make one up for ourselves?
 Especially when, according to the Bible, there is so much at stake!

 The Bible says: Jer 29:13 ‘you will seek Me and find Me, when you search for Me with all your heart.’
-(NKJ) The line is drawn but it’s a chasm.
+(NKJ) The line is drawn.
 Jesus said in John 14:6 "I am the way, the truth, and the life.
 No one comes to the Father except by me.”
 (NKJ) and again in Luke 11:23 He says: "He who is not with Me is against Me, and he who does not gather with Me scatters.”
 (NKJ)